Tshepo-Elifa-Serumula/Machine-Learning-Projects/ReadME.md

-This is the Machin Learning Project created by Tshepo Serumula for the Credit Score Classification.
+This is the Machine Learning Projects created by Tshepo Serumula.